tamirelazar/lem-via-pippin/README.md

-# Autonomous Being Framework
+# Pippin - Autonomous Being Framework

-Welcome to the Autonomous Being Framework—a flexible, open-source platform to create a digital AI “being” that:
+Welcome to Pippin — a flexible, open-source Autonomous Being Framework to create a digital AI “being” that:

 - Learns about your goals/objectives and your character’s persona.
 - Connects to various tools or APIs (via API keys or OAuth flows through Composio) to perform tasks.